intel80/golem-node-autoprice/README.md

+THIS FORK IS A WORK IN PROGRESS AND IS UNTESTED AT THIS POINT.
+DON'T EXPECT IT TO WORK

 #  Golem Provider Node :whale: Docker Image

 > Project won one of the four prizes allocated by the Golem Project on Gitcoin's [Hack New Golem](https://gitcoin.co/issue/golemfactory/hackathons/6/100024411) bounty!